Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in English, drama, media, film studies and psychology are useful.
-Or you might want to take the BTEC Level 3 National Extended Diploma in Creative Digital Media Production.
+Or you might want to take a Level 3 vocational qualification.
+Look at what your local college offers in those subjects such as:

 If you want to go straight into a job, the following Level 3 qualifications are relevant to the industry: